 Well, I'm going to explain what your SCOBY has in it!
 And, what is a SCOBY anyway?
 (To find out more about what fermentation actually IS, check out this article on fermentation and why it's great for you!)

-Kombucha is a pretty mysterious fermented probiotic drink, until you get to know it, that is.
+Kombucha seems like a pretty mysterious fermented probiotic drink, until you get to know it, that is.
 After all, the composition and ingredients of each batch are always slightly (or a lot) different from the next, depending on several factors: the length of time of the ferment, the size of the SCOBY (Symbiotic Culture of Bacteria and Yeast), the type and strength of tea, whether or not there was a 2nd ferment, the type of sugar used, and on and on!

-The SCOBY is what mainly determines the types of probiotics found in your kombucha.
-In a nutshell, the SCOBY contains several strains of yeast and bacteria that live together in harmony.
-They are symbiotic, which means they depend upon each other to live.
-It's actually a pretty great little community!
+The SCOBY is what mainly determines the types of probiotics (good bacterias and yeasts) found in your kombucha.
+Basically, the SCOBY contains several strains of yeast and bacteria that live together in complete symbiotic harmony.
+They actually depend upon each other to live!
+It's a pretty great little community!
 The SCOBY will continue to grow as long as all the proper conditions are met...and they can get pretty large!